 THE SEED OF THIS BOOK

-Anjali Alban befriended a forest of favorite trees as a young girl.
+Angie Alban befriended a forest of favorite trees as a young girl.
 There was the flowering plum in the front yard that burst in April with tart stone fruit; a Ponderosa pine at Lake Tahoe which she watched grow from sapling to towering tree; and a Pom-Pom which showered her with a confetti of petals as she daydreamed on the lawn.
 Her father, annoyed by the impossible-to-rake mess, would shoo her inside so he could vacuum the grass with a Hoover™ upright.
-Now a San Francisco mother, Anjali believes that many of our children suffer from "nature deficit" and her mission is to ensure that no child is left inside.
+Now a San Francisco mother and grandmother, Angie believes that many of our children suffer from "nature deficit" and her mission is to ensure that no child is left inside.

-Anjali's presentation on ANYA'S WAR was truly outstanding.
+Angie's presentation on ANYA'S WAR was truly outstanding.
 The students were engaged with her writing exercise and family history.
 It was great that my students saw how they could shape their own stories into fiction.
-Anjali has a true gift for shifting her presentation on the spot while delivering a compelling lesson.
+Angie has a true gift for shifting her presentation on the spot while delivering a compelling lesson.

 — Evan Schnair, English Faculty, Drew High School